 The erase feature is “smart,” and only erases devices that have been activated, that is, at least partially set up.
-If the device has not been activated, it is already erased, and we don’t erase it again.
+If the device has not been activated, it is already erased, and will not be erased again.
 This feature greatly speeds deployments.

 We encourage you to include the Erase feature in almost every workflow.
 Erasing a device means every deployment begins at a known state — erased — so all subsequent actions will have a predictable effect.
 This makes deployments much more reliable.